Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Methodology

 In HTA and health policy, interest typically lies in the impact of a health technology on the target population for the decision problem, which MAIC and STC implicitly assume to be the $BC$ population.
 Where making decisions at the population level, the effect of interest is a marginal treatment effect: the average effect, at the population level, of moving the target population from treatment $B$ to treatment $A$.\cite{austin2011introduction, imbens2004nonparametric} The majority of trials report an estimate $\hat{\Delta}_{BC}$ that targets a marginal treatment effect.
 It is likely derived from a RCT publication where a simple regression of outcome on a single independent variable, treatment assignment, has been fitted.

-In the version of STC outlined by the NICE Decision Support Unit, as is typically the case for a regression adjustment approach, $\hat{\Delta}_{AC}^*$ targets a \textit{conditional} treatment effect.
-The conditional treatment effect denotes the average effect, at the individual level, of changing a subject's treatment from $C$ to $A$.\cite{austin2011introduction,austin2014use} STC targets a conditional treatment effect because the estimate is obtained from the regression coefficient of a multivariable regression ($\hat{\beta}_T$ in Equation \ref{eq3}), where all imbalanced effect modifiers, and possibly prognostic variables, are also adjusted for.
-Hence, the relative effect is an average at the subject level, fully conditioned on the covariates of the average subject. \footnote{While the treatment coefficient $\hat{\beta}_T$ is an \textit{average} treatment effect, it is not a population-level measure, contrary to the \textit{marginal} or \textit{population-average} treatment effect, which is the effect of moving the entire population from one treatment to the other.
+In the version of STC outlined by the NICE Decision Support Unit, $\hat{\Delta}_{AC}^*$ targets a \textit{conditional} treatment effect.
+The conditional treatment effect denotes the average effect, at the individual level, of changing a subject's treatment from $C$ to $A$.\cite{austin2011introduction,austin2014use} STC targets a conditional treatment effect because the estimate is obtained from the regression coefficient of a multivariable regression ($\hat{\beta}_T$ in Equation \ref{eq3}), where the baseline covariates included as predictors are also adjusted for.
+Hence, the relative effect is an average at the subject level, fully conditioned on the covariates of the average subject.\footnote{While the treatment coefficient $\hat{\beta}_T$ is an \textit{average} treatment effect, it is not a population-level measure, contrary to the \textit{marginal} or \textit{population-average} treatment effect, which is the effect of moving the entire population from one treatment to the other.
 Firstly, while there is only \textit{one} marginal effect for a specific population (as described by its covariate distribution), there may be many average conditional effects for a given population, one for every possible combination of covariates and model specification considered for adjustment.
 Secondly, conditioning on covariates changes the nature of the effect, so that it is no longer a population-level effect but an effect with a subject-level interpretation.
-Note that, with non-collapsible effect measures and as discussed later, marginal effects may not be equal to a weighted average of the conditional effects under any weighting scheme, even under no confounding bias.\cite{huitfeldt2019collapsibility}} Conditional measures of effect are clinically relevant as patient-centered evidence in a clinician–patient context, where decision-making relates to the treatment benefit for an individual subject with specific covariate values.
+Note that, with non-collapsible effect measures, marginal effects may not be equal to a weighted average of the conditional effects under any weighting scheme, even under no confounding bias.\cite{huitfeldt2019collapsibility}} Conditional measures of effect are clinically relevant as patient-centered evidence in a clinician–patient context, where decision-making relates to the treatment benefit for an individual subject with specific covariate values.
 Conditional treatment effects are typically not of interest when making decisions at the population level in HTA and health policy, as they are unit-level measures of effect.